mrange/pt_src3/README.md

 A friendly competition can be very fruitful for everyone.

-# Self-generating code and cheating
+## Self-generating code and cheating

 I managed to get a copy of the Audio Sculpture software and was experimenting with it.
 It did sound a lot like 50kHz so they had done it but I noticed that the pitch seemed to be fixed in steps.
 That did sound great for some songs but not all.

 So what I suspected they done is that they used self-generating code to generate code to avoid pitch computation per sample but for memory reasons couldn't get the full pitch range of Amiga.

-Here I believe I took a step in a direction most players didn't take which later enabled pt_src3.s.
+Here I believe I took a step in a direction most players didn't which later enabled pt_src3.s.

 My thoughts were something like this.

-Each frame (1/50th second) I need to write 1000 bytes per channel for 50kHz.
+With the base frequency of 50kHz if I am to play a sample at 29kHz I need to "stretch" 29000 bytes over 50000 bytes per second or 580 bytes over 1000 bytes if we run the player each frame (1/50th of second).

+The maximum amount of steps of the input sample is 580 bytes per frame and the lowest about 75 bytes per frame.

-I don't have enough memory to generate code that steps the input sample from about ~75 steps to ~580 steps.
+I don't have enough memory to generate code 505 (580 - 75) methods.

 However what I can do is splitting the frame into smaller subframes of say 100 bytes.
 I then need to step between 7 to 58 steps or 51 different methods.
-I then stitch the subframes together into the big frame.
+I then stitch the subframes together into the final frame.

-So my player during initalization generated 51 different methods that "optimally" stepped between 7 and 58 steps.
+My player during initalization generated 51 different methods that "optimally" stepped between 7 and 58 steps.

 If I during a frame needed to step 145 steps I switched between calling the 14 and 15 step function so I ended up at 145 steps in the full frame.